gottacatchenall/ms_map_territory_sdm/manuscript.md

 You will find this everywhere in the history of science.
 Quantum mechanics has an object that much like a species distribution model: the wave function $\psi$ describing the probability of observing a particle across space.

+A misinterpretation of the wave function, as Jaynes says, is that it describes some inherent property of nature rather than being a construct of human imagination to make predictions based on the information we can observe.
+The story of Schrodinger's cat is often presented through the lens that the cat is somehow _both_ alive and dead at the same time.
+This is a quintessential of the mind-projection fallacy as described above.
+The state of the external world cannot be assumed indeterminate for the sole reason that  we lack the information to fully describe it.

-Much like SDMs, this object caused people to get caught up the idea that "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information.
+this object caused people to get caught up the idea that "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of information.